feritturgut23/etiketeng/README.md

 - Language: Python.
 - Telegram Library: Telethon.

-**⭕️Note: Fork this repo & Modify the 30,31 & 34 lines of the bot.py's as you wish..
+**⭕️ Note : Fork this repo & Modify the 31 & 34 lines of the bot.py's as you wish..
 If you want help, Contact [Kousei](https://t.me/Kousei_Assistantbot)..**

 ## Environment Variables